MIERUNE/QuickDEM4JP/README.md

 # QuickDEM4JP

+![](./docs/img/1.gif)
 ## Overview
-![](./docs/img/1.gif)

 This QGIS plugin converts DEM XML files from the Geospatial Information Authority of Japan (GSI) to GeoTIFF and Terrain RGB formats.

-You can find the DEM data in XML format for any location on the following site. https://fgd.gsi.go.jp/download
+You can find the DEM data in XML format for any location on the following site: https://fgd.gsi.go.jp/download

 ## Usage